-- The CEO's terms of employment, and terms for management and employees directly subordinate to the CEO - follow and evaluate variable remuneration programmes for company management - matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc. - prepare matters relating to the incentive systems for Ratos and the companies for decision by the board and/or the General Meeting - the Board's proposal to the Annual General Meeting on guidelines for remuneration to senior executives
+- the CEO's terms of employment, and terms for management and employees directly subordinate to the CEO - follow and evaluate variable remuneration programmes for company - matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc. - prepare matters relating to the incentive systems for Ratos and the companies for decision by the Board and/or the general meeting - the Board's proposal to the Annual General Meeting on guidelines for remuneration to senior executives

 The Compensation Committee works in accordance with an adopted formal work plan.
-Normally, early in the autumn an examination is carried out to see whether there are any major remuneration-related issues of principle to prepare.
-If such issues exist they are processed ahead of a final proposal at the ordinary meeting in January.
-In 2016, the Compensation Committee made a thorough evaluation of Ratos's remuneration structures and incentive programme, which resulted in proposals from the committee to modify calculations and criteria for variable cash salary for 2016 and 2017, and to propose to the Annual General Meeting changes in the synthetic options programme but unchanged call options programme.
-Certain modifications in the remuneraiton guidelines are proposed ahead of the 2017 Annual General Meeting.
+Normally, early in the autumn, an examination is carried out to see whether there are any major remuneration-related issues of principle to prepare.
+If such issues exist, they are processed ahead of a final proposal at the ordinary meeting in January.
+In 2017, the Compensation Committee made a thorough evaluation of Ratos's remuneration structures and incentive programme, which resulted in proposals from the committee to modify calculations and criteria for variable cash salary for 2017, and to propose to the Annual General Meeting a new longterm incentive programme in the form of a warrants and convertible debenture programme instead of the synthetic options and call options programme formerly proposed.
+Certain modifications in the remuneration guidelines are proposed ahead of the 2018 Annual General Meeting.
 The Compensation Committee also prepares and processes guidelines for the structure of general salary development for the years ahead and conducts an annual review of Ratos's long-term incentive systems, of which Ratos's Board of Directors then submit an account of no later than three weeks before the Annual General Meeting on the company's website (www.ratos.se).